Quozul/quozul.dev/src/posts/2025-05-14_what-are-minecraft-limbo-servers.md

 A **limbo server** is a minimal, often void-world server environment used to temporarily hold players instead of disconnecting them.
 It's especially common in server networks (like those running BungeeCord or Velocity) but can be useful in standalone setups as well.

-Players sent to Limbo aren't kicked—they're just relocated to a lightweight environment until the server is ready to take them back or until they reconnect elsewhere.
+Players sent to Limbo aren't kicked, they're just relocated to a lightweight environment until the server is ready to take them back or until they reconnect elsewhere.

 ---